AscendingPassage.com HOME PAGE.

 and gently undulating sandhills, three apocalyptic signs rise up

-against the sky, those rose-coloured triangles, regular as the figures
+against the sky.
+Those rose-colored triangles, regular as the figures

-of geometry, but so vast in the distance that they inspire you with
+of geometry, are so vast in the distance that they inspire you with

 fear.
 They seem to be luminous of themselves, so vividly do they stand

-out in their clear rose against the deep blue of the star-spangled
+out in their clear rose against the deep blue of the star-filled

 vault.
 And this apparent radiation from within, by its lack of